the-startup-stack/docs/_bootstrapping/install-chef-server.md

 ## Environment support

-We use chef with Omni, which is a great way to support environments, you can push cookbooks changes to staging/dev without production being affected.
+We use chef with [spork-omni](https://github.com/jonlives/knife-spork#spork-omni), which is a great way to support environments, you can push cookbooks changes to staging/dev without production being affected.

 Once you tested and verified everything is working on the staging environment you can push the cookbook to staging and use knife to run chef-client on all the instances, distirbuting the configuration change in minutes across your cluster.